navidelyasi/Documentations/docs/actions/array/to-object.md

 ---
 layout: default
-title: Array To String
+title: Array To Object
 parent: Array
 grand_parent: Actions
 ---
-# Array To String
+# Array To Object
-Converts a list of strings into a single string.
+Converts a list of strings into a single object.

 ## Properties
 ```yaml